 It takes courage to dismantle a system.
 First one has to admit to the inconvenient reality of what is going on – that it is no longer ‘fit for purpose’.
 Then it might be that there is no obvious alternative solution: so it takes more courage to remove what clearly isn’t working and to start afresh.

 Take for instance a factory that produces widgets around the clock.
-The factory has fixed overheads that have to be paid for regardless of how many widgets it produces.
-For instance, the buildings, the machinery, offices and equipment, departments of staff that oversee accounts, marketing, personnel, quality control etc.
+The factory has fixed overheads that have to be paid for regardless of how many widgets it produces, such as buildings, machinery, offices and equipment, departments of staff that oversee accounts, marketing, personnel, quality control etc.

 In 2021, a survey of 15,000 students within the 19 higher education institutions (HEIs) in Scotland revealed that nearly 75% were struggling with mental and emotional wellbeing.
 It is the same principle as the defective widget leaving the factory.
 Despite decades of research and recommendations, this latest quantitative evidence proves the response has just been to create more systems by way of sticking plasters for an inadequate production process in order to keep it running, instead of creating radical new solutions for the manufacturing design.